 ECE 4760: Laboratory 2

 You will construct a standard Dual Tone Multi-Frequency (DTMF) generator like those used on any tonch-tone or cell phone.
-The system will record up to 12 digits, then play them back to simulate redial.
-To do this you will have to use Direct Digital Synthesis sampling at a fairly high rate to a DAC, then to speakers.
+As you press the buttons, the system will play the correct frequencies.
+The system will record up to 12 digits, then play them back through the DAC to simulate redial.
+To do this you will have to use Direct Digital Synthesis sampling at a fairly high rate to a DAC, then route the DAC output to speakers.

 You will use a keypad to make a DTMF dialer with audio output to a speaker.
-Analog output will be through a SPI contorlled DAC.
+Analog output will be through a SPI controlled DAC.

 The analog signal will

 be DTMF sine wave bursts generated using Direct Digital Synthesis

 (DDS) technique one one channel of the DAC.
 An example on the Dev board page (example DAC/DDS example) shows how you might implement